lttng/lttng-docs/contents/getting-started/viewing-and-analyzing.md

 Counting events is also straightforward:

 <pre class="term">
-babeltrace ~/lttng-traces/my-kernel-session | grep sys_read | wc -l
+babeltrace ~/lttng-traces/my-kernel-session | grep sys_read | wc --lines
 </pre>

 The text output of `babeltrace` is useful for isolating events by simple